Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: Experimental Results

-The results show that attention-based methods outperform convolution-based ones in single-image segmentation, as attention mechanisms adaptively focus on crucial regions.
-CMNeXt\cite{b6} achieves the highest single-image mIoU of 83.15, while incorporating additional sub-aperture images in light-field-based methods further improves segmentation, surpassing the state-of-the-art (SOTA) with a mIoU of 83.61.
-This highlights the contribution of multiple viewpoints to central-perspective segmentation quality.
-For point cloud segmentation, Mseg3D\cite{b5} outperforms other methods, demonstrating the benefits of image-assisted segmentation.
-However, projection-based methods like PMF\cite{b30} suffer from 3D structure loss, resulting in inferior performance compared to pure point cloud methods such as SPVCNN\cite{b28} and MinkowskiNet\cite{b27}.
+The results show that attention-based models consistently outperform convolution-based ones in single-image segmentation.
+Among them, SegFormer~\cite{b19} achieves the best performance with 83.15 mIoU.
+For light-field segmentation, CMNeXt~\cite{b6} further improves performance by leveraging multi-view sub-aperture information, reaching 83.61 mIoU.
+For LiDAR-based segmentation, DGFusion~\cite{DGfusion} achieves the best performance among all compared methods, demonstrating the effectiveness of image-guided fusion.
+In contrast, projection-based methods such as PMF~\cite{b30} suffer from 3D structural information loss, resulting in inferior performance compared to point-cloud-only methods such as SPVCNN~\cite{b28} and MinkowskiNet~\cite{b27}.

-Our proposed Mlpfseg surpass existing SOTA methods in both image and point cloud segmentation.
-By interpolating image features, they alleviate the sparsity issues caused by point cloud projection.
-The attention mechanism enhances feature extraction for the image branch, while the depth-difference perception module improves occluded object segmentation, leading to overall performance gains in both modalities.
+Our proposed Mlpfseg consistently outperforms existing state-of-the-art methods in both image and point cloud segmentation, benefiting from image feature interpolation, an attention-based image encoder, and the proposed Depth Difference Perception Module (DDPM) for occlusion modeling.
+The performance gains can be attributed to three key factors: image feature interpolation alleviates the sparsity caused by point cloud projection, the attention-based image encoder enhances discriminative feature extraction, and the DDPM improves occluded object modeling by explicitly capturing cross-modal depth discrepancies.

-For both image and point cloud branches, better feature extraction from the image branch also facilitates the fusion of point cloud features.
-In contrast, the improved feature extraction from the point cloud branch enhances the fusion for the image branch.
-This demonstrates that with effective information complementarity between image and point cloud data, both modalities can achieve better perception results.

-As illustrated in Fig.\ref{fig:picvis}, our approach significantly improves mIoU for small objects like bicyclists, pedestrians and traffic cones.
-The combination of multiple perspectives and multiple modalities provides more complete information on small objects and improves the segmentation accuracy of small objects.

-As illustrated in Fig.\ref{fig:visocc}, compared with other light field semantic segmentation methods, our method performs better in the cases of missed segmentation and incorrect segmentation of occluded objects.
-This is because we fully consider the occlusion problem caused by the occlusion relationship of different modalities and use the ddpm module to perceive the occluded objects.

-The point cloud visualization of Mlpfseg on the test set is shown in Fig. \ref{fig:pointcloud}.
-The red regions highlight the mispredicted points.
-The visualization reveals that when the bus is partially occluded, our Mlpfseg method significantly outperforms the baseline.
-Additionally, for small objects such as pedestrians, our method demonstrates improved accuracy.
-This performance gain can be attributed to our comprehensive fusion of image and point cloud data, along with the design of the Depth Difference Perception Module (DDPM), which enhances the network's ability to recognize occluded objects.